Beyond Accuracy: A Stability-Aware Metric for Multi-Horizon Forecasting: Proposed Framework

 \begin{definition}[Stability score defined on joint distribution given realization] The \emph{stability score} measures the smoothness of the forecast revision path, i.e., how much the forecasts targeting the same timestamp change between successive origins.
-To be precise, at time $t$ we have the next $m$ step forecasts
+The forecast issued at origin $t$ restricted to the overlap window is $\hat{Y}_{\text{pred}}(t;\ t+2, t+m)$, and likewise $\hat{Y}_{\text{pred}}(t+1;\ t+2, t+m)$ for origin $t+1$.
+The difference between these two forecast distributions can be measured by the squared weighted energy distance